Siro-ai/expo-siro/README.md

 use_frameworks! :linkage => :static
 platform :ios, 15.0
 ```
-3. Additionally, you will need to update your plist.
-You can do this via the `app.json` file:
+3. Update your plist directly or via the `app.json` file (recommened if using expo):
 ```
 // app.json
 {